How to Survey Your Players (And What to Do With the Answers)

 “What if they say negative things?”

 Good.
-That’s the point.
+That is the point.
 You want to know before it becomes dropout.

 “What if they criticise me personally?”

 Separate yourself from your coaching.
-Criticism of methods isn’t criticism of you as a person.
+Criticism of methods is not criticism of you as a person.

-“What if I can’t change what they want?”
+“What if I cannot change what they want?”

 Explain why.
-“You’d like longer games but we only have the pitch for 90 minutes.
-Here’s what we can do instead…”
+“You would like longer games but we only have the pitch for 90 minutes.
+Here is what we can do instead…”

 Conclusion